Where: Java, the main island of Indonesia.

 Entrance to the city for non-Indonesians, including a camera ticket, was 206,000 rupia (£13), which is petty steep for Indonesia, but great if these funds are being used to preserve this wonderful place.
 We both had to wear a funny sarong things around our waist as this is a Hindu shrine.
 J looked quite fetching in his.

-Getting there, we caught bus 1a from Malioboro Road (on the mall side).
+We caught bus 1a from Malioboro Road (on the mall side).
 The bus system was really good in Yogyakarta, as there were raised boarding platforms and we bought our tickets from the kiosk when we entered the platforms.

 (Incidentally, I wrote down that it was bus 3000 to get to Prambanan, but both wiki and my husband say it was 1a,.
 This sounds right as I remember it went in a loop, and 1a went one way round the loop, and 1b the other way. )